Anime and manga as a hobby are both easy to pick up and hard to get further into.

 You probably know your “nani”s and all that stuff you non-baka. so we’re going deeper.
 You tend to pick up on that memetic stuff on your own anyway, not to mention it’s not that useful on the daily.

-this list will tell you the important otaku terms, and Japanese phrases that you’ll be seeing anime fans use online, in a mix of definitions and online slang in anime discussion.
+this list will tell you the essential otaku & weeb terms, and Japanese phrases that you’ll be seeing anime fans use online, in a mix of definitions and online slang in anime discussion.

 Whether you’re new to anime or you know your stuff, this list is for you.
 It’s a longer read than usual, so feel free to bookmark this page and read it at your own pace.